Hannah Mary Bouvier Peterson: Career

 Familiar astronomy received and published letters of appreciation from respected astronomers including John F.W.
 Herschel, Matthew F. Maury, William C. Bond, and Benjamin A. Gould.
 The original edition is known to have been republished in 1855, 1856 and 1857, and in two "cheap" editions in 1858, one of which was considerably condensed.

 Most of her cookbooks were published as being by "A Lady of Philadelphia", although at least one edition gives her maiden name, and identifies her as the author of both Familiar Science and Bouvier's Astronomy.
 The National Cook Book, like her works on science and astronomy, and her father's works on law, identified itself as intended for an American audience.
 Although it included recipes such as French beef a la mode and Spanish fritters, she explicitly stated that "nearly all the recipes here are purely American".

 The Young Wife's Cook Book includes not only "the best dishes to be prepared for Breakfast, Dinner, and Tea" but everything from tea cakes and jellies to terrapin and lobster.
 It was described by Godey's Lady's Book as "An excellent book of thoroughly tested receipts, which will prove highly satisfactory to the novice in cooking."
 The author emphasizes the importance of domestic economy, and includes recipes for "heart, liver, tripe, feet" and the reuse of leftovers, a theme she also addressed in The Family Save-All.
 She encourages wives to manage their time, to ensure that they have opportunities for the practice of accomplishments and "cultivation of the mind".

-Death

 Hannah Mary Bouvier Peterson died September 4, 1870, in Long Branch, New Jersey, home of her daughter Emma and son-in-law, George William Childs.

-She is buried at Laurel Hill Cemetery in Philadelphia, where her headstone reads simply "Hannah M, wife of Robert E. Peterson".
+She was interred at Laurel Hill Cemetery in Philadelphia.